nivedithaASHI/sample-project-management/README.md

 # sample-project-management
-this repository contains a simple project demonstrating agile workflow using GITHub **Student Grade Calculator**
+this repository contains a simple project demonstrating agile workflow using GITHub.

+**Student Grade Calculator**